rosemash/luape/README.md

 For example, if you have a file called hello.lua in the same directory as the fuser and stub that you wish to compile into hello.exe: `fuser.exe luastub.bin file:hello.lua hello.exe`.

-# Why not LuaJIT?

-I already had Lua 5.1.5 working on my system.
-I didn't get LuaJIT for 2 reasons: I didn't think this project would be finished, and I'm stupid and struggle with linkers.
-It should be easy to replace.

 # How do I build it?

 This is tricky, because the method of building involves doing a lot of things to the compiled executable, and it may break with other configurations.